Manoj Pande

 As the COAS, he took over as the Honorary Colonel of the Sikh Light Infantry Regiment on 11 May 2022 and as the Colonel of the Regiment of the 61st Cavalry on 17 May 2022.
-He became the 23rd COAS to take over Colonelcy of the mounted Cavalry Regiment.
+He became the 23rd COAS to take over Colonel of the mounted Cavalry Regiment.

 Early life and education

-Pande was born to Dr. C. G. Pande, a consulting Psychotherapist who retired as the Head of the Department of Psychology of Nagpur University, and Prema, an announcer and host with the All India Radio.
+He was born to Dr. C. G. Pande, a consulting Psychotherapist who retired as the Head of the Department of Psychology of Nagpur University, and Prema, an announcer and host with the All India Radio.
 The family hails from Nagpur.
 After his schooling from Kendriya Vidyalaya, he joined the 61st-course of the National Defence Academy (NDA) in January 1979 and was assigned to the Lima squadron, where he graduated with the degree of Bachelor of Science.
 After graduating from the NDA, he joined the Indian Military Academy and was commissioned as an officer.
 He subsequently attended the College of Military Engineering, Pune and earned a Bachelor of Technology degree in Civil Engineering.

 Career

-Pande was commissioned into the Bombay Sappers, one of the regiments in the Corps of Engineers, in December 1982.
+Gen Pande was commissioned into the (267 Engineer Regiment) Bombay Sappers, one of the regiments in the Corps of Engineers, in December 1982.
 He attended the Staff College, Camberley in the United Kingdom.
 After completing the course, he returned to India and was appointed brigade major of a mountain brigade in Northeast India.
 After promotion to the rank of lieutenant colonel, he served as the Chief Engineer at the United Nations Mission in Ethiopia and Eritrea.

-Pande has commanded the 117 Engineer Regiment along the Line of Control (LOC) in Jammu and Kashmir.
+He has commanded the 117 Engineer Regiment along the Line of Control (LOC) in Jammu and Kashmir.
 He was in command of the regiment during Operation Parakram.
 He then attended the Army War College, Mhow and completed the Higher Command Course.
 After the course, he was appointed Colonel Q at HQ 8 Mountain Division.
 The division was then commanded by the Major General Dalbir Singh Suhag.
-He was then promoted to the rank of brigadier and given command of an Engineer brigade as part of a Strike Corps in the western theatre.
+He was then promoted to the rank of brigadier and given command of an engineer brigade as part of a Strike Corps in the western theatre.
 He also commanded the 52 Infantry Brigade, positioned along the LOC.
-Pande was selected to attend the prestigious National Defence College.
+He was selected to attend the prestigious National Defence College.
 After completing the course, he was appointed Brigadier General Staff Operations (BGS-Ops) at HQ Eastern Command.